mojowen/pizza2thepolls/jobs/project-manager.md

 ### Qualifications

-This is an mid-to-senior level position for someone with experience in hands-on project management.
+This is a mid-to-senior level position for someone with experience in hands-on project management.
 Prior political experience is not required, but a passion and enthusiasm for democracy is.
 The ideal candidate will have:

 - Strong interpersonal skills and desire to communicate proactively regarding projects;
 - Excellent organizational and time management skills;